↑

 The holiday season can feel crazy if you do too much.
 Here’s how to choose Christmas activities to avoid stress and overwhelm.

-It’s that time of year again—time for the stomachaches, headaches, and muscle knots.
+It’s that time of year again – for stomachaches, headaches, and muscle knots.

 Yep, it’s the holiday season!